Have you ever baked something so mouth-wateringly delicious that you realize you should probably NEVER EVER EVER bake it again?

 Here’s the other realization I gleaned from baking my own biscotti.
 You don’t have to bake it to a crisp!
 That’s right.
 You have the power to turn off the oven!

-If you take this biscotti out of the oven before it becomes fossilized, it is a delightfully addictive, chewy cookie.
+If you take this Almond and Anise Biscotti out of the oven before it becomes fossilized, it is a delightfully addictive, chewy cookie.

 But fancier…because it is shaped like biscotti.